We performed a comparison between Oracle Fusion Middleware and Oracle WebLogic Server based on real PeerSpot user reviews.

 "The cost could always be lower."

-Oracle Fusion Middleware is ranked 6th in Application Server with 12 reviews while Oracle WebLogic Server is ranked 1st in Application Server with 30 reviews.
+Oracle Fusion Middleware is ranked 6th in Application Server with 12 reviews while Oracle WebLogic Server is ranked 1st in Application Server with 33 reviews.
 Oracle Fusion Middleware is rated 8.0, while Oracle WebLogic Server is rated 8.0.
 The top reviewer of Oracle Fusion Middleware writes "Maintains top database performance and includes a very good ATB feature".
-On the other hand, the top reviewer of Oracle WebLogic Server writes "Easy to use and very comprehensive in terms of maintenance and administration".
+On the other hand, the top reviewer of Oracle WebLogic Server writes "Offers efficient load distribution with a scope of high scalability ".
 Oracle Fusion Middleware is most compared with Tomcat, IBM WebSphere Application Server, IIS, JBoss and TIBCO ActiveMatrix, whereas Oracle WebLogic Server is most compared with Tomcat, JBoss, Oracle Application Server, IBM WebSphere Application Server and IIS.
 See our Oracle Fusion Middleware vs. Oracle WebLogic Server report.

 See our list of best Application Server vendors.